grafana/faro-web-sdk/docs/sources/developer/architecture/components/metas.md

 - `version` - the version of the browser
 - `os` - the operating system name and version where the browser is running
 - `mobile` - a flag indication if the browser is running on a mobile device
+- `userAgent` - details about the browser version, operating system, device type and other things
+- `language` - preferred language of the user.
+Usually this is language of the browser UI
+- `brands` - brands of the browser and its significant version numbers
+- `viewportWidth` - height of the layout viewport
+- `viewportHeight` - width of the layout viewport

 ### Page